Tenali

-Tenali is a city in Guntur district of the Indian state of Andhra Pradesh.
+Tenali is a town in Guntur district of the Indian state of Andhra Pradesh.
 It is a municipality, and the headquarters of Tenali mandal and Tenali revenue division.
-The city is renowned for art, culture, drama, and hence, it is called "Andhra Paris".
+The town is renowned for art, culture, drama, and hence, it is called "Andhra Paris".
 It is one of the twelve urban local bodies in Andhra Pradesh Capital Region and the twelfth most populous town in the state, with a population of 199,345 as of 2011.
 Tenali town is also part of Andhra Pradesh Capital Region Development Authority (APCRDA).

 Tenali Rama, one of the jesters and eight poets of the early 16th century Vijayanagara ruler Krishnadevaraya, hailed from Tenali.

 Etymology

-The word Tenali is derived from Teravali.
-Local lore claims that the word is a misnomer of Tella Naali, meaning White Naali tree.
+The word Tenali is originated from Teravali.
+Local lore states that the word is a misnomer of Tella Naali, meaning White Naali tree.
 The white colour bark is an uncommon occurrence of Holoptelea integrifolia(Indian Elm), which is found in abundance around the town.

-Three canals of the Krishna River flow through Tenali City, making it a part of the rice bowl of Andhra Pradesh, resembling Paris, where three canals pass through the city.
+Three canals of the Krishna River flow through Tenali town, making it a part of the rice bowl of Andhra Pradesh, resembling Paris, where three canals pass through the town.
 Hence Tenali is affectionately called "Andhra Paris".
-In 2011 the city limits were expanded by many kilometers.
+In 2011 the town limits were expanded by many kilometers.
 The expansion included the villages of Angalakuduru, Nandivelugu, Kolakaluru, Pinapadu and Burripalem.

 History

-The Andhra–Satavahana dynasty ruled the region around the present city from 225 B.C. to 225 A.D.
+The Andhra–Satavahana dynasty ruled the region around the present town from 225 B.C. to 225 A.D.
 The relics found in the excavations around Tenali reveal the existence of Jainism and Buddhism.
 One such example is the inscription in Ramalingeswara temple, dating back to the 16th century AD.